-4.2.5 Certain posts will be eligible for Tier 2 sponsorship under the Home Office immigration system.
+4.2.5 Certain posts will be eligible for visa sponsorship under the Home Office immigration system.
 Typically, such posts will allow Queen Mary to consider overseas/international candidates for employment, subject to specific criteria.
+Specific research roles may require additional ATAS certification before sponsorship can be considered.
 Recruiting Managers should contact the HR Recruitment and Operations Team for further information.

 4.3 Job Evaluation Process

 4.3.1 Job profiles for brand new or significantly altered posts must be submitted to Human Resources for job evaluation in order to determine the appropriate grade of the post.
 Job evaluation must take place before the authorisation process outlined in Stage 3.

 4.3.2 Queen Mary uses a job evaluation process as a fair and objective way to evaluate posts across the university.
 Any new or re-structured posts must go through this process in order to ensure parity and consistency in grade and salary.
 Job evaluation is carried out by a panel of HR Partners with panel outcomes and feedback provided directly to the Recruiting Manager by HR.